Windmilling clusters of active quadrupoles: Results and Discussion

 \subsection{Magnetic Quadrupoles}

 Before adding activity, a reasonable first question is to explore the microstructure we would expect from a passive magnetic system.
 Based on the configuration of the particles, we can easily see that the ground state for a $2$-particle system is orthogonal alignment.
 However, in multi-particle aggregates, it is no longer immediately obvious which configuration is most energetically favorable.
 To clarify this, we will proceed as follows.
 Starting with $N=2$, we check different particle configurations observed in simulations.
-We then calculate the cluster energy using only Equation ~ , without considering any thermal contributions ($T=0$) and assuming hard-spheres (no additional Weeks-Chandler-Anderson contribution).
-However, in order to match simulation, we do fix the closet-contact of two neighboring dumbbell components at $1.12 \sigma$.
+We then calculate the cluster energy using only Equation ~\ref{eq:dipdip1}, without considering any thermal contributions ($T=0$) and assuming hard-spheres (no additional Weeks-Chandler-Anderson contribution).
+However, in order to match simulation, we do fix the closest-contact of two neighboring dumbbell components at $1.12 \sigma$.
 Starting with a pair of particles, the quadrupolar ground state is reached at orthogonal alignment (shown second from the left in Figure ~\ref{fig:simmodel}).
-For two particles, we have $4$ interaction sites, and a total attraction of $U_{orth} \approx -1.56 \lambda$ at orthogonal alignment.
-In contrast, if we assume parallel alignment at the same distance, the repulsion is $U_{par} \approx 2.35 \lambda$.
+For two particles, we have $4$ interaction sites.
+Assuming the upper particle to be centered at $(0,0)$, with magnetic moment parallel to the $x$-axis, the second particle would have position $(0,-1.5)$ with moment parallel to the $y$-axis.
+The actual dipole sites are then offset from the respective particle centers by $\pm 0.5$ along the long axes of the particles.
+This gives a total attraction of $U_{orth} \approx -1.56 \lambda$ at orthogonal alignment.In contrast, if we assume parallel alignment at the same distance, the repulsion is $U_{par} \approx 2.35 \lambda$.
 This clear difference might lead one to assume that particles will exclusively favor orthogonal alignments.
 However, if we look at the bulk simulations shown in Figure \ref{fig:snaps}, we see many different small clusters that do not appear to be orthogonally aligned.
 The reason for this can already be seen at $N=3$.
 Due to Euclidean geometry, we will not be able to align 3 particles at close-contact with orthogonal angles.
 At most, we can align 2 orthogonal pairs.
 The third interaction will be weaker due to the distance: if we for instance choose any triplet of particles of the four shown in Figure \ref{fig:simmodel}, we have a low attraction of $- 0.25 \lambda $, which gives a total energy of $\approx -3.37 \lambda $.
 While this is favorable, there is a superior option: if all three particles are brought into close-contact, forming a triangle (see Figure ~\ref{fig:simmodel}, second from the right).
 Then the particles are aligned at angle of $60^\circ$, and the attraction energy between each pair is $U_{tri} = -1.34 \lambda$, which yields a total cluster energy of $\approx -4.02 \lambda$.
 This means that even though the pairwise interaction has a minimum at the orthogonal alignment, for three particles, the ground state is this triangular motif.